-Once, Ibn Arabi fell gravely ill when he was young; his fever brought on a state of profound lethargy.
+Once, Sheikh Muhiuddin Ibn Arabi (R) fell gravely ill when he was young; his fever brought on a state of profound lethargy.
 While those around him thought him dead, he in his inward universe was besieged by a troop of menacing, diabolical figures.

 But then there arose a marvellously beautiful being, exhaling a sweet perfume, who with invincible force repulsed the demonic figures.